Financial Aid for Graduate Students

 Direct Graduate PLUS Loans:

 Graduate PLUS is a federal loan available to graduate students.
 Students must pass an online credit check that looks for negative credit factors like delinquency and bankruptcy.
 The amount of the loan is based upon what you request up to your cost of attendance; the maximum allowable amount will be listed in Trailhead once the student is awarded.
 A FAFSA must be on file before an application will be considered.
-Students may apply for PLUS loans beginning June 1, 2017.
+For the upcoming academic year, students may apply for PLUS loans beginning June 1st.

 Additional Financing Options